shuheiktgw/tinder_auth_fetcher/README.md

 token = TinderAuthFetcher.fetch_token(facebook_email, facebook_password)
 ```

-Notice that TinderAuthFetcher raises Runtime Error with the message "Facebook login failed.
+**Notice**: TinderAuthFetcher raises "FacebookAuthenticationError" with the message "Facebook Authentication failed.
 Check if you passed correct email and password" if it failed to log in, so you might want to deal with it.